|

 of attenuation or boosting in the midrange while equalizing or compressing

 because of the clarity of three-inch mid-dome in the 110."
+Roskelley has

 been involved with an interesting project of late, collaborating